xieweiAlex/English_Learning/words/2022/words-Dec.md

+Longer-range missiles like the American-made Tomahawk that could take out launch sites in China or North Korea in the event of war.

+I made my way home to the dreary provinces by train.
+beastie
+rostrum
+clan

+You definitely not going to get the **synapses** in your brain working unless you're typing these commands.

-“This reading of many authors and books of every sort may tend to make you discursive and unsteady.” —Seneca
+> This reading of many authors and books of every sort may tend to make you **discursive** and unsteady. —Seneca

 > So that is what we challenge you to do today: to decide on a topic to swarm for the rest of the year.